Pharmaceutical IP and competition law in Mexico: overview

 There are no provisions for exclusivity term extensions or supplementary protection certificates in Mexican law.

-In addition, Mexico is participating in the Trans-Pacific Partnership (TPP) which has not yet entered into force in Mexico.
-The TPP contemplates patent term adjustments due to unreasonable delays in patent prosecution and unreasonable curtailment of patent protection due to the regulatory processes.
-Taking into consideration that the current law expressly limits the life term of a patent to 20 years as from the filing date, in this case Mexican IP law and the Health Law should be amended.
-There are transitional periods for some countries to be obligated to comply with the TPP.
-In the case of Mexico this is five years for any case of RDP and four and a half years for unreasonable curtailment of the life term of a patent due to regulatory delays.
+In addition, the free trade agreement formerly known as the Trans-Pacific Partnership (TPP), which has been renamed the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and the United States–Mexico–Canada Agreement known as USMCA contemplates patent term adjustments due to unreasonable delays in patent prosecution and unreasonable curtailment of patent protection due to the regulatory processes.
+Taking into consideration that the current law expressly limits the life term of a patent to 20 years as from the filing date, in this case Mexican IP Law and the Health Law should be amended provided these agreements are ratified by all their signatories.

 4. How can a patent be revoked?